wuerzlefish/Qlockwork/Readme.txt

 Alarm 2:                           Enable (on) or disable (off) alarm 2.
                                    Time for alarm 2.
                                    Weekdays on which alarm 2 is active.
+Hourly beep:                       Short beep every full hour.
 Timer:                             Sets the minute timer.
-(0: disabled)
-Madechange:                        Enable (on) or disable (off) automatic modechange in time view.
+(0: disabled) Show temperature:                  Enable (on) or disable (off) showing the temperature in time view.
 ABC:                               Enable (on) or disable (off) adaptive brightness control.
                                    Brightness will adjust itself in the range of MIN_BRIGHTNESS and brightness.
 Brightness:                        Brightness of the LEDs in percent.
 The range is MIN_BRIGHTNESS to MAX_BRIGHTNESS.